Friday, January 29, 2010

 If men want to make this decision for themselves, for public health or personal reasons, then let them.
 The American Academy of Pediatrics should elevate the principle of autonomy and encourage parents to let their male children make the choice about circumcision when they’re all grown up.

-Elizabeth Reis is an associate professor of Women’s and Gender studies at the University of Oregon and the author of Bodies in Doubt: An American History of Intersex.
+Elizabeth Reis is Associate Professor of Women’s and Gender studies at the University of Oregon and the author of Bodies in Doubt: An American History of Intersex.
 (Johns Hopkins University Press, 2009).

 1. Great post!
 Very factual and to the point without being combative. :) I like it.